 • All-round inboard-mounted brakes

-• The in-line or 'straight-8' engine 'lay-down' configuration to minimize the car's overall height
+• The in-line or 'straight-8' engine 'lay-down' configuration to minimise the car's overall height

-• Power take-off from the center of the engine's long 8-cylinder crankshaft to minimize vibration
+• Power take-off from the centre of the engine's long 8-cylinder crankshaft to minimise vibration

 Their all-new W196 cars ran there in enveloping-bodied 'Stromlinienwagen' form, instantly setting new performance standards, with Juan Manuel Fangio and team-mate Karl Kling finishing first and second in both qualifying and the race.
 National media and the specialist sporting press trumpeted the same simple message: "Mercedes are back!"